 - Personal Statement: A strong essay via UCAS showing academic passion and independent thinking.

-- Admission Tests: Most courses require tests like TSA, MAT, BMAT, and LNAT (register by September).
+- Admission Tests: Most courses require tests such as TSA, MAT, BMAT, UCAT, LNAT, or others.
+You must register separately and sit these in October.

-- References: One academic reference from someone who knows your subject well.
+- Academic References: One detailed reference from a teacher or counsellor who knows your academic work well.

 Oxford postgraduate admissions are very competitive.
 In addition to academic excellence, a clear research or career objective is required.

-- Statement of Purpose (SOP): Clear academic and career goals, and why Oxford is the right fit.
+- Statement of Purpose (SOP): Clearly explain your academic and career goals, research interests (where relevant), and why Oxford’s specific programme and faculty are the right match.

-- References: Two academic references, or professional references for some courses.
+- References: Two strong academic references (or professional references for some courses) attesting to your potential and readiness for advanced study.

-- Work Experience: Recommended for programs like the MBA (minimum 2 years).
+- Work experience: Required or strongly preferred for programmes like the MBA (usually a minimum of 2 years).

-GPA Requirements to Get into Oxford from India
+GPA Requirements to Get Admission in Oxford University from India

 The table below shows GPA/CGPA requirements for both undergraduate and graduate applicants: